xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-javascript.md

 'hello world hello'.replace(/hello/g, 'hi') //> "hi world hi"
 ```

-# JSON
+# JS Object

-JSON or JavaScript Object Notation encodes data as key value pairs.
-It’s faster and easier to parse with JavaScript than XML.
+JavaScript Object encodes data as key value pairs.
+You probably heard of JSON, which is a text format that conforms to the JS Object format and is used to share data between server and client.
+Compared to XML, JSON is faster and easier to parse with JavaScript.

-## Creating JSON
+## Creating JS Object

 Dynamically